Embird Embroidery Software

 Outline Objects with Satin Stitch Mode

-Select the mesh object and use the main menu > Convert > Fill, Mesh & Sfumato > Create Separate Outline Elements from Mesh.
-In this case, the conversion is applied to the fill interior rather than the edge contours.
-The result is a number of outline objects and connection objects.
+Select the mesh object and navigate to Main Menu > Convert > Fill, Mesh & Sfumato > Create Separate Outline Elements from Mesh.
+This process generates individual outline and connection objects from the fill's interior paths.

-Select all the new objects and invoke the Parameters window.
-Select the Outlines tab and switch the outline mode to Satin.
-Adjust satin parameters like spacing (density), width, etc. Then generate stitches.
+Select these new objects and open the Parameters window.
+In the Outlines tab, set the mode to Satin.
+Adjust spacing and width, then generate stitches.

 Freestanding Lace - Mesh fill (Net - Shapes), single layer